Coup d'état: Revolution, rebellion

-A revolution or rebellion can have the same outcome as a coup, in that a ruler or government can be replaced by unconstitutional means.
-However, while a coup is usually made by a small group and planned beforehand, a revolution or rebellion is usually started more spontaneously and by larger groups of uncoordinated people.
-The distinction is not always clear.
-Sometimes, a coup is also labelled as a revolution by the coup makers to try to give it a form of democratic legitimacy.
+While a coup is usually a conspiracy of a small group, a revolution or rebellion is usually started spontaneously by larger groups of uncoordinated people.
+The distinction between a revolution and a coup is not always clear.
+Sometimes, a coup is labelled as a revolution by its plotters to feign democratic legitimacy.

 Prevalence and history

 According to Clayton Thyne and Jonathan Powell's coup data set, there were 457 coup attempts from 1950 to 2010, of which 227 (49.7%) were successful and 230 (50.3%) were unsuccessful.
 They find that coups have "been most common in Africa and the Americas (36.5% and 31.9%, respectively).
 Asia and the Middle East have experienced 13.1% and 15.8% of total global coups, respectively.
 Europe has experienced by far the fewest coup attempts: 2.6%."
 Most coup attempts occurred in the mid-1960s, but there were also large numbers of coup attempts in the mid-1970s and the early 1990s.
 From 1950 to 2010, a majority of coups failed in the Middle East and Latin America.
 They had a somewhat higher chance of success in Africa and Asia.
 Numbers of successful coups have decreased over time.